UMSL Student Citizenship

 UMSL Voting

-The Voter Friendly Campus program has designated UMSL as a " Voter Friendly Campus" for 2023-2024 for the fourth year.
+The Voter Friendly Campus program has designated UMSL as a " Voter Friendly Campus" for 2025-2026 for the fifth time.
 Read more about this designation in this UMSL Daily articleCampus Vote Project and NASPA – Student Affairs Administrators in Higher Education.
-UMSL was one of 231 campuses from 37 states and the District of Columbia to receive the designation.
+UMSL was one of 272 campuses from 39 states and the District of Columbia to receive the designation.

 ARE YOU REGISTERED TO VOTE?

-The 2020 national elections brought a lot of visibility to voting.
+Voting is both a citizen's right and responsibility.
+National elections bring a lot of visibility to voting.
 However, elections take place in states and local communities every year.
-Visit www.Vote.org to register of confirm your current voter registration status.
-This site has links to all states.
-Know the deadline to register for upcoming elections, and then make sure to VOTE on election day!"
+Register to vote or confirm your current voter registration status.
+This site, hosted by partner ALL IN to VOTE, has information for all states.
+Know the deadline to register for upcoming elections, and then make sure to VOTE on election day! #UMSLVotes

 UMSL Students are civically engaged through Service